Bruce Willis is back in Russia in a “deepfake” advertising campaign for mobile phone company Megafon

-Hollywood actor Bruce Willis’ face is back on the billboards on the screens in Russia after he agreed to feature in the new advertising campaign of leading Russian mobile phone company Megafon.
+Hollywood actor Bruce Willis’ face is back on the screens in Russia after he agreed to feature in the new advertising campaign of leading Russian mobile phone company Megafon.
 However, the actor will not physically participate in any of the filming of the extensive planned campaign, which will be entirely filmed without him using “deepfake” technology.

 The action star is very popular in Russia and previously his face was the centre piece of an advertising campaign by commercial bank Trust Bank that went bust in 2017 and was taken over by the Central Bank of Russia (CBR).